Tandang Sora National Shrine: History

 The Tandang Sora Shrine was "restored" by the Quezon City government in 2005 as a tribute to Melchora Aquino and the shrine was built in 2008 during the tenure of then-Quezon City Mayor Feliciano Belmonte Jr. Prior to the shrine's construction, a marker is already present near the site of the shrine although it is generally hidden from view from the public by houses.

-The Quezon City Council declared 2012 as Tandang Sora Year, a year-long celebration to mark the 200th birth anniversary of Melchora Auino.
+The Quezon City Council declared 2012 as Tandang Sora Year, a year-long celebration to mark the 200th birth anniversary of Melchora Aquino.
 In line of the commemoration, there were efforts by the city government to have Aquino's remains which were then-located at the nearby Himlayang Pilipino exhumed and re-interred in the shrine.
 Such moves required approval from the Congress and their bid was helped by the approval of the National Historical Commission of the Philippines (NCHP) of the plan in 2011.
-The Himlayang Pilipino also gave consent for the exhumation of Aquino's remains.
+The Himlayang Pilipino also gave consent for the exhumation of Tandang Sora's remains.

 Melchora Aquino's remains were then re-interred at the Tandang Sora Shrine on January 6, 2012, on her birth day.
 The re-interment ceremony was led by Novaliches Bishop Antonio Tobias who blessed Aquino's casket.

 The memorial was later declared a national shrine on March 2, 2012, by the NHCP through a resolution.

 On February 19, 2025, the Tandang Sora Women's Museum, the Philippines's first women's museum, was opened at the shrine.

 Shrine

-The shrine is situated along Banlat Road in Barangay Tandang Sora, Quezon City.
+The shrine is on Banlat Road in Barangay Tandang Sora, Quezon City.
 It covers an area of 1000 sqm and features a 10.67 m bronze sculpture.
-The remains of Melchora Aquino, which consists of three small bones and ash at the time of her re-interment in the shrine, is housed inside a small wooden casket, which in turn is placed inside a square space at the foot of the bronze sculpture designed by Toym Imao.
+The remains of Melchora Aquino, which consisted of three small bones and ash at the time of her re-interment, were placed inside a small wooden casket, which in turn was put inside a square niche at the foot of the bronze sculpture by Toym Imao.

-An art gallery is also hosted within shrine grounds which features paintings and other sculptures dedicated to Tandang Sora made by local artists from Quezon City.
-It also has a pavilion and stage for events, and a mini-museum dedicated to Melchora Aquino.
+An art gallery on shrine grounds features paintings and other sculptures dedicated to Tandang Sora, and made by local artists of Quezon City.
+It also has a pavilion and stage for events, and a mini-museum dedicated to Aquino.